Kausheel/User_Management/README.md

     else if($login_result === 2) {echo 'Please check your email for a link to confirm your registration.'}
     else if($login_result === FALSE) {echo 'Your username/password combination is wrong.
 Try again.'}

-The existing email/password confirmation is checked before a new password is set, so an error is returned if the user gets their old password, or the email address is not valid.
+The existing email/password confirmation is checked before a new password is set, so an error is returned if the user gets their old password wrong, or the email address is not valid.

     $auth->change_password($email, $old_password, $new_password);